HubSpot/cms-js-building-block-examples/docs/reference/data-fetching.md

 }
 ```

 Whether you are passing data via the HubL tags or querying via GraphQL these solutions account only for reading data, not for creating or updating data in your HubSpot portal.
-The JS Building Blocks today don't offer any new avenues for manipulating your HubSpot Data.
+JS Building Blocks today don't offer any new avenues for manipulating your HubSpot Data.

 ### HubSpot Content - Client Side

-As is the case today, you can make use of public APIs to fetch your HubSpot data from the browser.
-While the JS Building Blocks don't offer any HubSpot specific tools for data fetching on the client, we think the introduction of [Islands](./islands) will allow for more optimized and ergonomic client side data fetching.
+As was the case without JS Building Blocks, you can make use of public APIs to fetch your HubSpot data from the browser.
+While JS Building Blocks don't offer any HubSpot specific tools for data fetching on the client, we think the introduction of [Islands](#islands) will allow for more optimized and ergonomic client side data fetching.
 Relative to updating your HubSpot data - the recommended path would still be to implement a [Serverless Function](https://developers.hubspot.com/docs/cms/data/serverless-functions) that is responsible for securely making calls to HubSpot APIs.
-The serverless function would then expose and endpoint that a developer could makes requests to from the client.
+The serverless function would then expose an endpoint to respond to requests to from the client.

 ### External Content - Server Side

-While there is no pathway for this currently, our goal is to open up a pathway for developers to do async tasks dynamically at render time.
-This would allow for making server-side API requests to arbitrary 3rd party services.
+While there is no pathway for this currently, our goal is to open up a pathway for developers to make asynchronous requests dynamically at render time, including server-side API requests to third-party services.
+In addition to potential performance benefits, with server-side data fetching a developer can make requests that require secrets or authentication safely.
 We do not currently have a timeline for when this will be available.
-The advantage to server side data fetching is that a developer can make requests that require secrets or tokens safely, in addition to the performance benefit of server rendered dynamic content.

 ### External Content - Client Side